A Man Who Defies the World of BL: Volume list

+Spin-off manga

 Drama CDs

 An audio drama CD was released on April 24, 2020, starring Yoshiki Nakajima as the protagonist, Reiou Tsuchida as Ayato, and Takuya Eguchi as Tōjō.
-The CD was packaged with an 8-page exclusive comic drawn by Konkichi and a character song CD with Nakajima performing as his character.
+The CD was packaged with an 8-page exclusive comic drawn by Konkici and a character song CD with Nakajima performing as his character.
 It charted at #44 on the Oricon Weekly Album Rankings upon its first week of release.
-A second drama CD is releasing on May 26, 2021, with Hiro Shimono as Yanagi, Nobuhiko Okamoto, Kōhei Amasaki, Tatsuhisa Suzuki, and Wataru Hatano added as additional cast members.
-The second drama CD contains a 12-page exclusive comic drawn by Konkichi.
+A second drama CD released on May 26, 2021, with Hiro Shimono as Yanagi, Nobuhiko Okamoto, Kōhei Amasaki, Tatsuhisa Suzuki, and Wataru Hatano added as additional cast members.
+The second drama CD contains a 12-page exclusive comic drawn by Konkici.
+A third drama CD released on October 26, 2022, a fourth on August 23, 2023, and a fifth on November 8, 2024.